Program

 Standards for accountable wallet implementations and compliance

 Standards and frameworks for blockchain agents, agentic competition, and reputation systems.
-Highly relevant to the Gov Hack.
+Highly relevant to the BGIN Agent Hack.

 Comprehensive analysis of stablecoin regulatory frameworks and future directions